Moving To Germany in 2023 [19-Step How-To English Guide]

 • You are allowed to drink alcohol in public.
 So don’t be surprised if you see a group of friends having a BBQ and some drinks publicly at a park.

 • You can easily travel to other countries.
-From Dusseldorf, where we currently live, it is a 30-minute drive to the Netherlands and Belgium.
+From Düsseldorf, where we currently live, it is a 30-minute drive to the Netherlands and Belgium.
 It’s a two-hour drive to Luxembourg, a three-hour drive to France, and a four-hour drive to Switzerland!
-Weekend trip anyone? 🏔
+Weekend trip, anyone? 🏔

 two girls hiking in the swiss alps

-Jen and I hiking in the Swiss Alps on a weekend trip
+Yvonne and I hiking in the Swiss Alps on a weekend trip

-Final Thoughts
+Final thoughts

 How to move to Germany should be clearer now.
 The remaining question is, will you take those steps and make it happen?

 Moving to Germany might seem like a long and complicated process at first.
 But trust me, these processes work!
-So don’t be intimidated, you will get through it.
+So don’t be intimidated; you will get through it.

 On the other side of all the steps you need to take to settle into this great country, you will find the freedom to enjoy one of the countries with a super high quality of life.